martstr/mp-spdz-tutorial/README.md

 ```
 This will run the binaries for a party in the ATLAS protocol.
 The first argument indicates which party one is. `-I` says that we will provide input interactively, `-N 3` tells the protocol that there will be three players, and finally `-T 1` says that we should accept a single semi-honest player.

 All three instances will prompt the user for input.
 For player 0, input the centre and radius, for instance `2 2 4`.
+Enter the inputs on a single line, and press Enter.
 For player 1, input a point, say `0 0`.
 For player 2, simply press Enter.

 Eventually, the programs will end.
 Notice that the output from player 2 will contain a bit indicating whether the point was inside the ball or not.
 Player 0 and 1 are none the wiser; they only know their own input.